dtch1997/orchestrate/docs/visualizer.md

 ## Features

-- Display workflow execution results in a formatted, easy-to-read way
+- Display workflow execution results in a focused, easy-to-read way
-- Show the flow of data between steps
+- Show the flow of data between steps by focusing on step outputs
 - Format different output types appropriately (text, JSON, etc.)
 - View prompts used for each step (optional)
+- View full results of each step (optional)
 - Display detailed metadata about each step (optional)
 - Automatically find and load associated workflow definitions